Opus 4.5: Seeing Your UI the Way Users Do

 Inferring User Intent from Screens

 The last layer is behavioral: what is the user likely trying to do?
 This is where UI analysis meets operations.
-Support, onboarding, and analytics teams already infer intent from events and logs; now you can add the screen itself as a signal, with prompts like:
+Support, onboarding, and analytics teams already infer intent from events and logs; now you can add the screen itself as a signal: “Tell me what action the user is likely trying to take based on this UI.”

 Putting It to Work in Your Systems